Programme

 Charmaine Auckburally, Mount Pleasant Junior School

-Learn how a school with 98% English Literacy Learners (EAL) achieved Outstanding OCE status by integrating oracy into its curriculum.
+Learn how a school with 98% English Language Learners (EAL) achieved Outstanding OCE status by integrating oracy into its curriculum.
 Discover strategies for celebrating linguistic diversity, supporting EAL learners, fostering pupil voice, and empowering confident communication.
+Finally, learn how they developed an oracy-rich school cuture and the impact this has had on our students.

 Chloe Mullard, Green Meadow Primary School